clappr/clappr/README.md

 If you want to disable media control auto hide, add `hideMediaControl: false` in your embed parameters.

-You can also avoid having the media control show up when buffering starts by setting `{mediacontrol: showOnBuffer: false}`.
-The default behavior is for the controls to open when buffering begins.

 ##### Hide Volume Bar

 When embedded with width less than 320, volume bars are hidden.
 You can force this behavior for all sizes by adding `hideVolumeBar: true`.